Oil prices rise on tighter supply, China hopes

 In China, the world's second-largest economy and second-biggest oil consumer, leaders pledged to step up policy support for the economy amid a tortuous post-COVID recovery, focusing on boosting domestic demand.

-Still, bearish data in the euro zone and U.S. underlined weakness across the global economy.
+Still, bearish data in the euro zone and United States underlined weakness across the global economy.

 In the euro zone, business activity shrank much more than expected in July as demand in the bloc's dominant services industry declined while factory output fell at the fastest pace since COVID-19 first took hold, a survey showed.